DeFiCh/defichain.com/content/airdrop.en.md

           url: https://explorer.defichain.io/#/DFI/mainnet/address/dMysnhSbg8VbJJjdj273bNQi6i69z4WL6Z
     airdrop_coming_soon:
       headline: 500 DFI/BTC Airdrop for Bitcoin holders.
-      subhead: Claim 500 DFI for every BTC you are hodling, absolutely free on 10 September.
+      subhead: Claim 500 DFI for every BTC you are hodling, absolutely free on 11 September, 2020 8:00 UTC.
 Read on for instructions on how to claim your DFI.
       cta:
         label: Watch a video
       sub_cta: